 Your mortgage is only part of the picture.
 Many buyers forget to budget for things like:

-• Utilities (which can be higher in older homes)
+- Utilities (which can be higher in older or less efficient homes)

 In Denver, the age and style of the home matter.
-A charming 1920s bungalow in the Highlands might have different maintenance needs than a newer build in Green Valley Ranch or Central Park.
+A charming 1920s bungalow in the Highlands will usually have different maintenance needs than a newer build in areas like Central Park or Green Valley Ranch.

 What to do instead: